 Many elements of the Forerunner 265 remain the same as the Forerunner 255.
 It comes in two sizes, with the smaller Forerunner 265S offering a better fit for slim wrists, and it has five buttons to navigate menus, along with the touchscreen.

-The watch has a barometric altimeter and Garmin’s most accurate GPS modes, including multi-band GPS.
+The watch has a barometric altimeter, a pulse oximeter, and Garmin’s most accurate GPS modes, including multi-band GPS.
 This reduces battery life but is more accurate than GPS-only tracking in tricky conditions, such as when under tree cover.

 GPS And HR Accuracy

-While the Forerunner 265 has picked up most of the best features available on Garmin’s priciest watches now, one thing that remains exclusive to the Forerunner 955 (now Forerunner 965) is colour maps.
+While the Forerunner 265 has picked up most of the best features available on Garmin’s priciest watches now, one thing that remains exclusive to the top watches is colour maps.
 You get breadcrumb trails on the Forerunner 265 and turn-by-turn directions for courses you load on it, as well as prompts if you stray off-course.
-While it’s not as good as maps, and Garmin’s watches with maps also get the excellent ClimbPro feature to guide you through climbs and descents on your route, breadcrumb trails get you safely through your routes and are easy to follow on the bright AMOLED screen.
+While it’s not as good as maps, breadcrumb trails get you safely through your routes and are easy to follow on the bright AMOLED screen.

-In smartwatch mode, Garmin claims the battery life on the 265 is 13 days and on the 265S it is 15 days.
+In smartwatch mode, Garmin claims the battery life on the 265 is 13 days, and on the 265S it is 15 days.
 When this is GPS-only GNSS mode, those figures change to 20 hours and 24 hours.
-I’ve had the always-on screen enabled and used the multi-band GPS mode throughout my testing of the Forerunner 265 but have not been able to connect it to my phone ahead of the launch, so it hasn’t been receiving notifications, which reduces battery life.
+I’ve had the always-on screen enabled and used the multi-band GPS mode throughout my testing of the Forerunner 265, and have had it linked up to my phone to get notifications for two weeks.

 Is The Garmin Forerunner 265 Worth It?